Who can be referred?

 - the referral falls within the remit of the service remit (e.g. child under 5, safe for volunteer to visit)

-- the referrer needs to provide further information prior to a visit by the co-ordinator
+- the referrer needs to provide further information prior to a home-visit initial assessment by the coordinator

 - the scheme is likely to have the resources to support the family

-Referrals can be made by families by submitting an Enquiries Form.
-Feel free to contact the office for an informal chat in the first instance.
+Referrals can be made by families by submitting an Intake Form.
+Feel free to contact Egle on 07395 791374 for an informal chat in the first instance.

 What happens if a referral is accepted?

 All enquiries will be followed up by an informal chat on the phone to the family.
-Once accepted for Home-Start support families will receive an initial visit by a co-ordinator to clarify their needs and the support that Home-Start can offer.
+Once accepted for Home-Start support families will receive an initial visit by a coordinator to clarify their needs and the volunteer support that Home-Start can offer.